 Felt knowledgeable enough to teach others how to use the system.

 Once they were ready to expand, they leveraged standing meetings with faculty members like associate deans, directors of research institutes, and research administrators across the institution.
-At these meetings, the EVPR team would present system demonstrations and discuss their experiences using InfoReady Review.
+At these meetings, the EVPR team would present system demonstrations and discuss their experiences using InfoReady.
 They tailored their presentations, highlighting system benefits most likely to be of interest to each audience.

 They leveraged the InfoReady customer service team to do the initial training for large groups of new administrators.